 \citet{Metzger2017} proposed an alternative mechanism for LRNs based on a shock interaction between the roughly spherical dynamically ejected material and the preexisting equatorially concentrated circumbinary mass distribution (CBM).
 The first peak is caused by cooling emission from the faster ejecta, while the embedded and reprocessed shock power can lead to secondary peaks or plateaus about ten times brighter and twice as long than what is reasonably possible in the recombination model \citep{matsumoto25}.
 The radiative processes accompanying the accumulation of CBM before the merger can explain the gradual slow brightening of LRN progenitors \citep{pejcha14,pejcha16_bound,pejcha16_cool,Pejcha2017,tsuna24} and naturally connect LRNe to the strongly non-conservative runaway mass transfer seen in binary evolution models \citep[e.g.,][]{Blagorodnova2021,Klencki2021,Marchant2021}.
 Furthermore, the asymmetric shock interaction produces bipolar shapes similar to those observed in LRN remnants \citep[e.g.,][]{chesneau14,kaminski18,steinmetz24}.
 Although these features are attractive, the challenging multidimensional nature of the model has so far prevented more quantitative checks of its viability going beyond semianalytic estimates and 1D models.

 In this work, we present axisymmetric radiation hydrodynamic simulations of the first year of LRNe.
 Our goal is to demonstrate that shocks embedded in ejecta can power the brightest and longest LRNe under generic assumptions on the masses of the ejecta and the CBM and their thermodynamic structure.
 In Section~\ref{sec:setup}, we describe our simulations and initial conditions.
-In Section~\ref{sec:results}, we present evolution of the thermodynamic and radiation structure of the ejecta, light curves, evolution of the effective temperature, and perform a basic parameter study of the CBM properties.
+In Section~\ref{sec:results}, we present evolution of the thermodynamic and radiation structure of the ejecta, light curves, evolution of the photospheric temperature, viewing-angle dependence, effect of central irradiation by the merger remnant, and perform a basic parameter study of the CBM properties along with comparison with observed events.
 In Section~\ref{sec:disc}, we summarize our findings and discuss implications for LRNe.